CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

 1. On the **Basics** tab of the **vwan-prod-001** page, select **Virtual network connections** under the Connectivity section from the left navigation pane.

-1. Review the default routing configuration for a vnet connection (all connections are configured in the same way).
+1. Review the default routing configuration for a Vnet connection (all connections are configured in the same way).
 Browse to the virtual wan under the Virtual network connections.

      **Note the Default settings:**